WATCH: Andre Ayew pulls crowd in Spain as Ghana arrive for Nicaragua clash | Goal.com Uganda

 Hosea Wiredu opined: "Dede was the only player who forced Brazil keeper Alisson Becker to make a save with that powerful header," adding: "He was Ghana's top scorer for club and country last season and Ghana's top scorer for the World Cup qualifiers."

-THE BIGGER PICTURE: Ayew and Ghana will hope to bounce back when they take on the Blue and Whites at Estadio Francisco Artes Carrasco on Tuesday.
+THE BIGGER PICTURE: Ayew and Ghana will hope to bounce back when they take on the Blue and White at Estadio Francisco Artes Carrasco on Tuesday.

 The Black Stars suffered a 3-0 defeat against Brazil at Stade Oceane three days ago.
 The defeat was painful for Ghana to take as the three goals came in the first half courtesy of Marquinhos and Richarlison who grabbed a brace.